Would you like to see what we have written on a subject? Use the search below.

 God loves a willing heart and Mary was delighted to be honoured to be the mother of the Messiah regardless of the cost.

 God loves a willing heart.
-It is a beautiful thing before the Lord.
-Too often people are full of their own plans, their own desires, their own goals.
-The Kingdom of God takes a second place.
+It is a beautiful work of art in the eyes of the Lord.
+Too often, people are full of their plans, desires, and goals.
+The Kingdom of God takes second place, and they become useless in eternal matters.
 Jesus said, “Seek first the Kingdom of God…” [Matt.
 6:33].

-Also notice that Mary avoided the traps of false humility and pride.
-She did not go around boasting that God chose her because of how great she was.
+Also, notice that Mary avoided the traps of false humility and pride.
+She did not go around boasting that God chose her because she was great.
 [I suspect she would be horrified at how some religious organizations have almost deified her.]
-Neither did she moan and groan that she wasn’t worthy, she was just a poor girl, etc. She accepted the gift of God with grace and dignity knowing that it was an act of grace and high privilege.
+Neither did she moan and groan that she wasn’t worthy, she was just a poor girl, etc. She accepted the gift of God with grace and dignity, knowing that it was an act of grace and high privilege.

 Serving The Lord

 Mary considered herself the “Lord’s servant.”
-In our Western Culture we have come to value independence.
-We like to think we are in charge of our own lives, that we are the captain of our own ship.
+In our Western Culture, we have come to value independence.
+We like to think we are in charge of our own lives and the captain of our own ship.
 Independence and self-reliance can be good in balance, but Satan has pushed this to extremes.
 We don’t want to be under authority.
-We don’t want to submit to anyone or anything.
+We don’t like to submit to anyone or anything.
 We want to be “free.”

-That was not Mary’s attitude nor is it the attitude of Christians who understand the ways of God.
-Mary felt that it was an honour to serve Someone greater than she was.
+That was not Mary’s attitude, nor is it the attitude of Christians who understand the ways of God.
+Mary felt it was an honour to serve Someone greater than she was.
 It was a privilege to respond to His calling.
 She had the willing heart that God loves.
 She viewed herself at the command of the Lord.
 All He had to do was ask.
+Is that our attitude?
+Or do we weigh the desires of Jesus against what we consider to be in our best self-interest?
+Are our eyes focused on Him or ourselves?

 God Asked!

 Did you catch that?
 The Almighty God of the universe chose to ask a young girl if she would allow Him to carry out His purpose in her life!
 God asked!
-The plan of eternity, the revealing of the operation on which the salvation of human beings hung, the hope of the ages…and God asked if she would allow Him to work it through her life.
+Imagine that!
+The plan of eternity, the revealing of the operation on which the salvation of human beings hung, the hope of the ages…and God asked a teenage girl if she would allow Him to work His plan through her life.
+The image of God as a Dictator or harsh, unloving Father is a lie of the Devil.
 God does not force Himself or His will on anyone.
-Mary considered, and gave her permission.
+Mary considered and gave her permission.

 God Loves A Willing Heart

 What about you and I?
 God loves a willing heart.
 His work is not done.
 Salvation has been purchased, but the full effects of it are not felt on this planet.
-His Will is not being done completely on earth.
+His Will is not being done completely on Earth as it is in Heaven.
 The implementation of Christ’s victory is still in progress.
-God searches for the man or woman, the boy or girl who will yield their will to His to accomplish His purpose in their lives and expand His kingdom in the world.
+God searches for the man or woman, the boy or girl, who will yield their will to His to accomplish His purpose in their lives and expand His kingdom in the world.
 D.L.
 Moody said, “The world has yet to see what God will do through a person totally yielded to Him.”
 We did see it once…in Jesus Christ.
+The World has never been the same.

-The greatest step in seeing the will of God fulfilled in your life and mine is to have a heart willing to let God move in it and have His way regardless of the cost.
+The most significant step in seeing the will of God fulfilled in your life and mine is to have a heart willing to let God move in it and have His way regardless of the cost.
 God loves a willing heart.

 You might like these